Submitted by Mark & Leah Puhlman

 Our first task was to rid the property of invasive plant life.
 The most prevalent species was the Himalayan blackberry but there was also ample English ivy and Creeping buttercup to remove as well.
 As you can see from the pictures, sometimes the blackberry won and sometimes we won.

 When we retired Leah became a Master Gardener and Mark joined the Lake Oswego Sustainability Network and the Lake Oswego Sustainability Advisory Board.
 Many of the plants we chose in the first few years were just what was available at local nurseries and big box stores.
 When we started going for Backyard Habitat certification, we learned so much and found great resources for native plants.
-We are still removing our unfortunate choices and replacing them with keystone native plants whenever possible.
+We’re still removing our unfortunate choices and replacing them with keystone native plants whenever possible.